Are Paid or Free Therapist Directories Worth It? A Definitive Guide

 This increases your online visibility, making it easier for many potential clients to find you.
 If you sign up to the most respected sites like Psychology Today, your website will get a boost and will rank higher up in relevant search results.
 A link from here will direct visitors to your website and you may end up getting new clients.

-Even when using your profile primarily to drive traffic to your website, it is still important to make the most of that profile.
-Simple steps, such as making sure that you include a profile picture, listing your specialties and areas of expertise, and having a well-written profile page are crucial.
 Remember to make the focus of your page about the client, rather than yourself.
 And be sure not to over-promise.
 It can be easy to click the boxed next to many special areas of focus, but make sure that you define clearly exactly what you do and who you serve.
 Clients will be more attracted to someone who demonstrates that they are a true expert in a specific area, rather than someone who is a jack-of-all-trades.

-The Limitations of Therapist Directories
+The Limitations of Paid or Free Therapist Directories

 However, even though directories are great tools for helping you, they also have their downsides.
 You need a place where you can showcase your services in a detailed and authentic way.
 Besides what you offer, potential clients will want to know how you do it, the procedures, the problems you will help them solve, and more.
 You can only give such details through a therapist website.